Instructions Reference

 #Scope

-Variables are visible from their declaration to the end of their enclosing block:
+A variable is visible from its declaration to the end of its enclosing block:

 <xsl:template match="product">